commercetools/sphere-node-product-csv-sync/README.md

-    --filterVariantsByAttributes  Query string to filter variants of products --filterPrices  Query string to filter prices of variants --templateDelimiter <delimiter> Delimiter used in template | default: , --cellDelimiter <delimiter>   Delimiter used to separate cells in output file | default: ,
+    --filterVariantsByAttributes  Query string to filter variants of products --filterPrices  Query string to filter prices of variants --templateDelimiter <delimiter> Delimiter used in template | default: , --outputDelimiter <delimiter>   Delimiter used to separate cells in output file | default: ,

 ```